 “If I can’t do this posture, then there’s no point in coming to class.”

-The true teachings of yoga, however, emphasize that yoga is for all, and can be practiced by anyone—flexibility should not be a deterrent.
-Social media, yoga teachers, and Western studio culture ultimately is responsible for propagating this misrepresentation.
+The true teachings of yoga, however, emphasize that yoga is for all, and can be practiced by anyone — flexibility should not be a deterrent.
+Social media, yoga teachers, and Western studio culture ultimately are responsible for propagating this misrepresentation.

 There is another phenomenon that points towards why one may feel unwilling to practice yoga.
 Here is the irony: Yoga can technically be practiced on one’s own, without the need for attending classes.
 However, the creation of yoga studios does incentivize people to practice yoga, but theses studios are simply a business that operate in our capitalist society and must profit to stay alive.
 As a business, these studios cannot implement and teach the core values of yoga without charging a price, thereby attracting those who are able and willing to pay for a class.